LoginRadius/engineering-portal/content/rest-api-kubernetes/index.md

 curl http://localhost:3000/user/123
 ```

-To correctly manage external access to the services in a cluster, we need to use Ingress.
+To correctly manage external access to the services in a cluster, we need to use ingress.
 Close the port-forwarding and let's expose our API by creating an ingress resource.
 - An ingress controller is also required, but k3d by default deploys the cluster with a Traefik ingress controller (listening on port 80).
 - Recall that when we created our cluster, we set a port flag with the value "80:80@loadbalancer".
 If you missed this part, go back and create your cluster again.